Louiseskinner01/project1-lskinner/README.md

 ### Strategy
 **Purpose**
 - Encourage users to book a personal training session by showcasing their  free online classes and training programs.
-- Provide a seamless user experience to keep users informed and engaged.
+- Provide a seamless user experience to keep users engaged in physical activity and educated on nutrition, health and wellness.

 **Primary User Needs**
 - Learn about the companies purpose, service offering and events.